browserstate/history.js/README.md

 1. www.mysite.com
 1. www.mysite.com#?state=3/uid=3

-> _Note 1: These urls also work in HTML5 browsers - we use `replaceState` to transform these HTML4 states their HTML5 equivalents so the user won't even notice :-)_
+> Note 1: These urls also work in HTML5 browsers - we use `replaceState` to transform these HTML4 states their HTML5 equivalents so the user won't even notice :-)
 >
-> _Note 2: There urls will be url-encoded in Firefox 3; IE6,7,8; and Safari 5.
+> Note 2: These urls will be url-encoded in Firefox 3; IE6,7,8; and Safari 5.
 Opera does not url-encode the urls.
 The url-encoding is necessary for these browsers as otherwise it won't work.
-There is nothing we can do about this._
+There is nothing we can do about this.
+>
+> Note 3: Support for HTML4 browsers (this hash fallback) is optional [- why supporting HTML4 browsers could be either good or bad based on my app's use cases](https://github.com/balupton/History.js/wiki/Intelligent-State-Handling)

-What's the deal with the UIDs used in the HTML4 States?
+### What's the deal with the UIDs used in the HTML4 States?

 - UIDs are used when we utilise a `title` and/or `data` in our state.
 Adding a UID allows us to associate particular states with data and titles while keeping the urls as simple as possible (don't worry it's all tested, working and a lot smarter than I'm making it out to be).
 - If you aren't utilising `title` or `data` then we don't even include a UID (as there is no need for it) - as seen by State 4 above :-)
 - We also shrink the urls to make sure that the smallest url will be used.
 For instance we will adjust `http://www.mysite.com/#http://www.mysite.com/projects/History.js` to become `http://www.mysite.com/#/projects/History.js` automatically. (again tested, working, and smarter).
 - It works with domains, subdomains, subdirectories, whatever - doesn't matter where you put it.
 It's smart.

-Is there a working demo?
+### Is there a working demo?

 - Sure is, give it a download and navigate to the demo directory in your browser :-)
 - If you are after something a bit more adventurous than a end-user demo, open up the tests directory in your browser and editor - it'll rock your world and show all the vast use cases that History.js supports. _Note: you will have to [run a `git submodule init; git submodule update` and update the `tests/.htaccess` for your path] prior to running the tests._